Financial Aid

 The availability of federal student financial aid can be a major consideration in planning your educational future, so it is important that you clearly understand how to apply for federal financial aid and your responsibilities during the process.

-All financial aid is processed by the University of Louisville’s central Student Financial Aid Office.
-For more detailed information on financial aid processing, packaging and disbursement, please contact the Student Financial Aid Office at (502) 852-5511 or finaid@louisville.edu.
+All financial aid is processed centrally by the University of Louisville’s Student Financial Aid Office.
+Neither the Office of Admissions nor any other personnel at Brandeis Law has access to federal student loan information.
+For more detailed information on financial aid processing, packaging and disbursement, please contact SFAO at (502) 852-5511 or finaid@louisville.edu.

 Completing the FAFSA

 The Free Application for Federal Student Aid (FAFSA) is an application you must complete annually in order to qualify for financial education assistance from the government and deferred repayment of such assistance while you remain enrolled.
-The FAFSA opens on October 1 each year and may be filed using income and tax data from either the year in which the application opens or the previous year.
+The FAFSA typically opens on October 1 each year, though changes to federal student loans delayed the 2023-2024 FAFSA substantially.

 The University of Louisville’s FAFSA school code is 001999.

-1. Assemble your tax asset information, including your W-2 and 1040 tax forms.
+- Assemble your tax information, including your W-2 and 1040 tax forms.

-2. Create an FSA ID if you do not already have one.
+- Create an FSA ID if you do not already have one.
 Your FSA ID will be used to electronically sign your FAFSA.
-Please note that if you are required to provide parental information on your FAFSA, your parent will need to create an FSA ID as well.

 Student Loans

-Eligible students may borrow up to a total of $20,500 per year from the federal government in Direct Loans, also known as Stafford Loans.
-You may be familiar with Direct Loans from your time as an undergraduate student, but be aware that for graduate students, all Direct Loans are unsubsidized.
-While a student does not have to demonstrate need to qualify for a Direct Unsubsidized Loan, all interest is paid by the student, as opposed to being paid by the government while the student is in school or the loans are in deferment.
+Eligible students may borrow up to a total of $20,500 per year from the federal government in Direct Unsubsidized Loans, previously known as Stafford Loans.
+You may be familiar with Direct Subsidized Loans from your time as an undergraduate student, but for graduate students the loans are unsubsidized, meaning that the interest that accrues while the borrower is in school and while the loans are in deferment is the responsibility of the borrower, not of the government.
+You do not have to demonstrate financial need to qualify for a Direct Unsubsidized Loan.

 Students may also be eligible to borrow up to the cost of attendance (less any other financial assistance, including Direct Loans) in Direct PLUS Loans, also known as Grad PLUS Loans.
 A credit check is required, and loans may not be available to students with adverse credit histories.
 Direct PLUS Loans are automatically awarded to law students who pass the credit check.
-Because of the comparatively favorable interest rates and terms, many students who have good credit opt for Direct PLUS Loans over private loans.
+Because of the historically favorable interest rates and terms, many students who have good credit opt for Direct PLUS Loans over private loans, but you should do your due diligence in determining a lending plan that is right for you.

 Financial Aid Disbursement